 Prevocational services may not be funded through the Waiver if they are available to participants through program funding under the IDEA.
 Documentation must be maintained in the participant's file to satisfy assurances that the service is not otherwise available through a program funded under the IDEA.
 Prevocational services may be provided without referring a participant to OVR unless the participant is under the age of 25.
-When a participant is under the age of 25, prevocational services may only be authorized as a new service in the service plan when documentation has been obtained that OVR has closed the participant's case or that the participant has been determined ineligible for OVR services.
-Participants who are under the age of 25 may not receive prevocational services that pay subminimum wage unless they have been referred to OVR and OVR has closed the case or the participant has been determined ineligible for OVR services.
-Participants who are under the age of 25 are not required to be referred to OVR when they will be working on skill development and/or participating in activities for which they will not receive subminimum wage.
-It is not allowable, however, for these prevocational activities to occur in a licensed vocational facility unless OVR has closed their case or they have been determined ineligible for OVR services.
+When a participant is under the age of 25, Prevocational services may only be authorized as a new service in the service plan when documentation has been obtained that OVR has closed the participant's case or that the participant has been determined ineligible for OVR services.

-The following limits will be phased in regarding the amount of time a participant can receive CPS services in a licensed Adult Training Facility or a licensed Vocational Facility:
+The following limits will be phased in regarding the amount of time a participant can receive Community Participation Support services in a licensed Adult Training Facility or a licensed Vocational Facility:

-• A participant may not receive CPS services in a licensed Adult Training Facility or a licensed Vocational Facility for more than 75 percent of his or her support time, on average, per month.
+• Beginning 7/1/19, a participant may not receive Community Participation Support services in a licensed Adult Training Facility or a licensed Vocational Facility for more than 75 percent of his or her support time, on average, per month.